lmorente/course-init-python/project_tkinter/README.md

-tkinter tutorial project: creating the first desktop window.
-It is a basic operation calculator
+Tkinter project: includes a menu with different views.
+It is a product and price application.